 Here are some of the other business benefits of having a tronc system in place:

-4. Improved financial management: A tronc system can provide greater control and visibility over tips, allowing hospitality operators to better manage their finances and make informed decisions about staffing levels and other business operations as well as save on NI contributions.
+A compliant tronc system can provide greater control and visibility over tips, allowing hospitality operators to better manage their finances and make informed decisions about staffing levels and other business operations as well as preserve the National Insurance exemption, saving around 15%, provided the employer does not control the scheme.

 7 top tips for setting up a tronc system